basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/building-testing.md

 ## Test

-For the Spark-Riak Connector, unit tests are separated from integration tests.
+For the Spark-Riak connector, unit tests are separated from integration tests.
 If there is no Riak installation running, it is still possible to successfully run unit tests:

 ```bash